lucaimbalzano/Gym/README.md

 ## Description 📌
-I  create this web app for the COVID-19 situation where the people must to book a room in gym, for example for Zumba course or Dumbell room.
+I  create this web app for the COVID-19 situation where the people must to book for a range of time( for example for Zumba course or Dumbell room).
-I used this lybrary as calendar `https://fullcalendar.io/`
+I used this library as calendar `https://fullcalendar.io/`

 ## Database 📌